 There were of course imitation flowers from before the war, made from wax or silk, but few families had ever had any and fewer still had kept them.
 They soon got dirty and the wax ones tended to melt.

 Gypsies' woodland crafts to the rescue

 It was gypsies who came to the rescue with their imitation chrysanthemums.

-Gypsies were adapt at woodland crafts.
+Gypsies were adept at woodland crafts.
 They made all sorts of things from wood and plants that grew in the countryside, which were of course free for the taking.
 Their gypsy clothes pegs are well known, and were the only type of clothes peg that I remember from my 1940s childhood.
-Howeverypsies' abilities to produce imitation chrysanthemums is less well-known.
+However gypsies' abilities to produce imitation chrysanthemums is less well-known.

 Gypsies made their chrysanthemums from wood shavings, dye and wooden sticks.
 To my young eyes, the results looked very effective.

 The starting point was a stick of wood shaved into a cylinder about three inches long and half to three quarters of an inch thick.
 Then slivers were shaved off towards one end.
 The photo shows the idea.

 The wood had to be fresh, so that the slivers would automatically curl as they were shaved off, and they had to be more or less the same width and length.
 Care had to be taken that they stopped just short of the base of the cylinder so keeping the end as a solid holding block.
 This was more easily said than done.
 The gypsies were craftsmen.